Norway wealth fund made mistakes when buying F1 stake - CEO

 Their comments came after newspaper Dagens Naeringsliv questioned whether the fund had violated its mandate by making the deal.

 The fund can only buy a stake in an unlisted company if it plans an initial public offering.
-After the deal was made, a planned Formula One IPO was canceled.
+After the deal was made, a planned Formula One IPO was cancelled.

 “Yes, we made a mistake”, Slyngstad told Dagens Naeringsliv on Tuesday.
 “In retrospect, what is most unfortunate is what eventually has ended up in corruption charges.”